-Stefan Gerhardt leads the Advanced Scenarios and Control research group in the NSTX organization.
-He operates numerous diagnostics on NSTX, along with designing plasma control schemes and running physics experiments.
+Stefan Gerhardt is head of Experimental Research Operations for the National Spherical Torus Experiment- Upgrade (NSTX-U).
+He operates numerous diagnostics on NSTX-U, along with designing plasma control schemes and running physics experiments.
 He has previously worked on a wide variety of fusion machines, including spherical tokamaks, stellarators, and field reversed configurations.

-Goldston is a Professor of Astrophysical Sciences at Princeton University and an international leader in the fields of plasma physics and magnetic fusion energy.
+Robert Goldston is a professor of Astrophysical Sciences at Princeton University and an international leader in the fields of plasma physics and magnetic fusion energy.
+From 1997 to 2009 he served as Director of PPPL.
 He is the author of 220 papers in journals and conference proceedings, and in 1995 co- authored with Paul Rutherford the textbook “Introduction to Plasma Physics.”
 He is a contributing author to five other books.
-In 1988 he was awarded the American Physical Society Prize for Excellence in Plasma Physics.
-Goldston is a Fellow of the American Physical Society.
-From 1997 to 2009, he served as Director of the U.S.
+In 1988, he was awarded the American Physical Society Prize for Excellence in Plasma Physics.

 Jerry Levine has more than 35 years experience in managing, coordinating and reviewing licensing, safety and environmental matters for fusion-energy research activities and the nuclear waste program.
-Levine directs a department of more than 40 professionals responsible for oversight and support of activities ranging from radiation protection and electrical safety to emergency preparedness, environmental protection and security.
+Levine directs a department of more than 40 professionals responsible for oversight and support of activities ranging from radiation protection and electri- cal safety to emergency preparedness, environmental protection and security.